mitchallen/richmond/README.md

 __Do NOT hardcode the value__.
 Always get it from the environment.

-Internally requests are intercepted my middleware and the headers are scanned for '__x-auth__'.
+Internally requests are intercepted by middleware and the headers are scanned for '__x-auth__'.
 If __x-auth__ is found it is decoded using __jwt-simple__'s decode method and the string set by __.secret()__.
 The result is assigned via the middleware to __req.token__ and carried on to the next method in the chain.
 Controllers then have the option to look for the decoded token and use it as they see fit.